firegloves/MemPOI/README.md

 # MemPOI
 A library to simplify export from database to Excel files using Apache POI

-It exposes a simplified interface to Apache POI.

 MemPOI is not designed to be used with an ORM due to performance needs on massive exports.

 Java 8+ required